corvvs/inception-1/README.md

 Here is an example diagram of the expected result:

 ![diagram](https://github.com/izenynn/inception/blob/main/diagram.png)
+*NOTE: I also open the port 80, to recive HTTP connections, but I redirect those to the HTTPS protocol, that's how it should be, and how it is in most websites.
+Just delete the line of the docker-compose.yml if you don't want the port 80 open.*

 I wanted to learn more about Docker so for this project I also do the bonus part, that part requires us to setup 5 more containers: